 Look out for our newsletters in your inbox soon.

-The Na Pali coastline is often named among the most beautiful spots in the world, and truly a must-see if you visit the island of Kauai.
+The Na Pali coastline is often named among the most beautiful spots in the world, and truly a must-see when visiting Kauai.
 Located along its north shore, it can only be accessed by hiking, boat, or helicopter, with the rugged Kalalau Trail recommended only for the more adventurous.
-Getting a bird’s-eye view is something you’ll surely never forget, soaring over the lush, emerald-hued pinnacles that tower along the shoreline for 17 miles, with emerald- and red-hued cliffs along with magnificent waterfalls that plunge into deep, narrow valleys.
+Getting a bird’s-eye view is something you’ll surely never forget, soaring over the lush, emerald-hued pinnacles that tower along the shoreline for 17 miles, with emerald and red-hued cliffs along with magnificent waterfalls that plunge into deep, narrow valleys.

 Wailua Falls is one of the most easily accessible and most spectacularly beautiful falls on Kauai.
 If it looks familiar, that’s because it was made famous by appearing in the opening credits of the ‘70s television series, “Fantasy Island.”
 The double-barreled falls plunge for about 85 feet into a 30-foot deep pool below.
 They’re best viewed from the overlook above, though in ancient times, legend has it that ancestral Hawaiian warriors tested their bravery by leaping from the top – of course, it was often fatal so that’s not something you should even think about trying.

 While you’re on Maui, you’ll have to experience one of the world’s most scenic drives, the Road to Hana.
-More about the journey then the destination itself, it begins at Kahuli and culminates in the little town of Hana.
-Along the 55-mile winding drive, you’ll notice the aroma of ginger and guava that fills the air, and look out to see an incredibly lush, tropical landscape that’s dotted with gorgeous falls, basalt-lined emerald pools and idyllic beaches.
-Be sure to stop at the Hana Lava Tube, one of the longest underground lava tubes on the planet. where you’ll travel into the dark realms of the earth, enjoying a cool break from the warm temperatures above the surface, while getting a close up look at how lava flows down to the ocean.
+More about the journey than the destination itself, it begins at Kahului and culminates in the little town of Hana.
+Along the 55-mile winding drive, you’ll notice the aroma of ginger and guava that fills the air and see an incredibly lush, tropical landscape that’s dotted with gorgeous falls, basalt-lined emerald pools and idyllic beaches.
+Be sure to stop at the Hana Lava Tube, one of the longest underground lava tubes on the plan.
+Travel into the dark realms of the earth, enjoying a cool break from the warm temperatures above the surface while getting a close up look at how lava flows down to the ocean.

-There are few better than on the silky soft golden sands of Makena Beach on Maui.
+There are few better sunset views than those found on the silky soft golden sands of Makena Beach on Maui.
 The sun dips below the horizon over the crystal-clear waters, creating a colorful painting in the sky.
 You might even want to spend the entire day here.
-Separated into two distinct areas, “Big Beach” and “Little Beach,” the first is nearly two-thirds of a mile long and boasts cerulean-hued waters that are ideal for body surfing and body boarding.
+Separated into two distinct areas, “Big Beach” and “Little Beach,” the first is nearly two-thirds of a mile long and boasts cerulean-hued waters that are ideal for body surfing and bodyboarding.
 As there is little reef in the area, the sandy bottom shines up through the water, making for an especially breathtaking scene.
-Little Beach is popular with nude sunbathers, as well as drum circles and professional fire dance.
+Little Beach is popular with nude sunbathers, as well as drum circles and professional fire dances.

-Punaluu Beach sits on the southeastern coast of the Big Island, and is one of the state’s most famous black sand beaches.
-It almost looks like a film negative of a traditional beach, with its striking jet black sands made up of basalt, a common igneous rock formed when lava rapidly cools.
+Punaluu Beach sits on the southeastern coast of the Big Island and is one of the state’s most famous black sand beaches.
+It almost looks like a film negative of a traditional beach with its striking jet black sands made up of basalt, a common igneous rock formed when lava rapidly cools.
 Here, the underwater volcanic vents ooze magma, which rapidly cools and then explodes as it touches the ocean’s waters, creating the shards of basalt seen lining the beach.
-With coconut palms lining the upper edge of sand, and the Hawaiian green sea turtles frequently visiting to bask on the sun on the sand, this is truly a unforgettable place to visit.
+With coconut palms lining the upper edge of the sand, and the Hawaiian green sea turtles frequently visiting to bask on the sun on the sand, this is truly an unforgettable place to visit.

-This paradise-like valley on the northeast coast of the Big Island is often aptly referred to as a kind of “Shangri La.”
-Practically cut off from the outside world, the mile-wide valley dissects the Kohala Mountains.
+This paradise-like valley on the northeast coast of the Big Island is often aptly referred to as a ‘Shangri La’ of Hawaii.
+Practically cut off from the outside world, the mile-wide Waipio Valley dissects the Kohala Mountains.
 Challenging to reach due to the steep cliffs that are on three landward sides and powerful waves on the other that make it just as unapproachable from the sea, while the daring, mostly locals, drive the steep, twisting road to get there, most car rental companies don’t allow their vehicles down it, so many visitors choose to walk instead.
 Your reward for doing so will be a long, black sand beach where the valley meets the ocean, while colorful ginger trees, hibiscus and orchids decorate the landscape.

-The USS Arizona Memorial at Pearl Harbor is Hawaii’s No. 1 visitor destination in the state.
+The USS Arizona Memorial at Pearl Harbor is a top-rated attraction in Honolulu.
 The very spot where the Second World War began for America on December 7, 1941.
-While it is a rather sobering experience, literally standing over a grave site where 1,177 men lost their lives, it offers a glimpse of one of the most significant moments in U.S. history.
+While it is a rather sobering experience, literally standing over a gravesite where 1,177 men lost their lives, it offers a glimpse of one of the most significant moments in U.S. history.